Crew46/data-fall2025/progress/kbird2.md

 EnemyB created and spawning.
 Randomized spawning for enemies with srand() and rand() being used to select which enemy is spawned. hp is now used to detect when an enemy is to be deactivated.
 Background was updated.
 New headers have been added for visuals, functions, and the Object struct.
 Fixed append not actually appending to the end of the list.

+Week 5
+This week I added the general list functions that we agreed on.
+Which added mkList(), deleteList(), and clearList().
+I also updated my previous obtain function to use double pointers to properly use the function!
+I modified the existing code to make use of these new functions.
+I also have started moving all the functions to functions.h to hopefully make the code look nicer.
+My Obtain function no longer uses rmnode inside of it.
+I also made sure that there are proper return values as well.